digvijay2000rajawat/Global-Supply-Chain-Delivery-Performance-Dashboard/README.md

 # Global Supply Chain & Delivery Performance Dashboard

+## Note

+This repository contains the Power BI report and project documentation.

+If the dataset is not available locally, Power BI may display a refresh warning.
+To use the report with live data, download the original dataset, update the data source path in Power BI, and refresh the report.

 ## Project Overview

 This Power BI project analyses global supply chain, sales, profitability, order volume, and delivery performance using a supply chain order dataset.